anupamabalahara/salesforcecli/README.md

 # salesforcecli
-FT Commercial Metadata used for the continuous integration pilot
+FT Commercial Metadata used for the continuous integration pilot.